fuelingtheweb/alfred-workflows/README.md

 	dbUser="root"
 	dbPass="password_goes_here"

+	# Use Git Flow (true) or standard Git (false)
+	useGitFlow=false

+	# If using Git Flow, should the defaults be used?
+	useGitFlowDefaults=true

 After configuring this task, you must hold `cmd` when you select the task in order to run the script as a terminal command.

 Sublime Package Control